robert-oleynik/AI4SE-Mutation-Testing/README.md

 - For each of the above, two additional configs with suffixes `_cold` and `_hold`, that set the temperature lower and higher, respectively.

+Each config will produce the same number of mutants - 8 per source function.

 #### Generating Mutants

 To generate mutants, we will first need a project we want to test.
 For this, we will use the